Forget everything you think you know about your clients.

 If you have an existing business, start by looking at the most profitable customers.
 You will usually find the 80/20 rule at play.
 For instance, 80% of your sales will come from 20% of your customers (see Perry Marshall's Book 80/20 Sales and Marketing).

 It makes sense to focus on the customers who make up the lion's share of your profits.
 You want to attract more of these kinds of customers into your business.
 Wouldn't you agree?

 My example starts something like this...

 Biz Owner Jack is 46, married with three children.
 He runs a small business that he hand-built himself.
 He is intelligent.
-Business savvy and an excellent at communicating with the people around him.
-He spends much of his days on the phone and his laptop, coordinating, building relationships and nurturing his business.
+Business savvy and excellent at communicating with the people around him.
+He spends much of his days on the phone and his laptop, coordinating, building relationships, and nurturing his business.

 Once we have a general picture of Jack, we can think about how our coaching and mentoring programs might fit into his world.

 What are Biz Owner Jack's pains and frustrations?